-- It has a special "hot pink" PS Form 153 to distinguish the service. - The PS Form has a detachable receipt for the customer. - The receipt is round-dated. - A fee is charged in addition to postage.
+- It has a "hot pink" PS Form 153 to distinguish the service. - The PS Form 153 has a barcode to scan when accepted at the retail window. - The PS Form has a detachable receipt for the customer. - The receipt is round-dated. - It can be combined with other special services. - A fee is charged in addition to postage.